DUNE-DAQ/docs/docs/packages/daq-buildtools/Compiling-and-running.md

 dbt-setup-runtime-environment
 ```

-Note that if you add a new repo to your development area, after building your new code - and hence putting its output in `./build` - you'll need to run the script again.
+Note that if you add a new repo to your work area, after building your new code - and hence putting its output in `./build` - you'll need to run the script again.
 Also note that `dbt-setup-runtime-environment` is a superset of `dbt-setup-build-environment` in that if it sees that `dbt-setup-build-environment` hasn't already been sourced, it will source it for you.

 Once the runtime environment is set, just run the application you need. listrev, however, has no applications; it's just a set of DAQ module plugins which get added to CET_PLUGIN_PATH.